Najd: Ancient history

 In the 5th century AD, the tribes of North Arabia became a major threat to the trade line between Yemen and Syria.
 The Ḥimyarites of Sheba decided to establish a vassal state that controlled Central and North Arabia.
 The Kindites, mentioned in Greek sources as the Chinedakolpitai (Χινεδακολπιται), gained strength and numbers to play that role and in AD 425 the Ḥimyarite king Ḥasan ibn 'Amr ibn Tubba’ made Ḥujr 'Akīl al-Murār ibn 'Amr the first King (Ḥujr) of Kindah.
 They established the Kingdom of Kinda in Najd in central Arabia unlike the organized states of Yemen; its kings exercised an influence over a number of associated tribes more by personal prestige than by coercive settled authority.
 Their first capital was Qaryat Dhāt Kāhil, today known as Qaryat al-Fāw.

 The Ghassānids, Lakhmids and Kindites were all Kahlānī and Qaḥṭānī kingdoms which thrived in Najd.
 In the 5th and 6th centuries AD, the Kindites made the first real concerted effort to unite all the tribes of Central Arabia through alliances, and focused on wars with the Lakhmids.
 Al-Ḥārith ibn 'Amr, the most famous of their kings, finally succeeded in capturing the Lakhmid capital of al-Ḥirah in southern modern-day Iraq.
 Later however in about 529, al-Mundhir recaptured the city and put King Ḥārith and about fifty members of his family to death.

 In 525, the Aksumites invaded Ḥimyar, and this had a knock-on effect with the Kindites, who lost the support of the Ḥimyarites.
 Within three years the Kindite kingdom had split into four groups: Asad, Taghlib, Qays and Kinānah, each led by a prince of Kindah.
-These small principalities were then overthrown in the 530s and 540s in a series of uprisings of the ‘Adnānī tribes of Najd and Ḥijāz.
+These small principalities were then overthrown in the 530s and 540s in a series of uprisings of the Adnani tribes of Najd and Hijaz.
 In 540, the Lakhmids destroyed all the Kindite settlements in Nejd, forcing the majority of them to move to Yemen.
 The Kindites and most of the Arab tribes switched their alliances to the Lakhmids.

-The Era of Muhammad
+Islamic history

-During the Islamic prophet Muhammad's era, Muhammad carried out military expeditions in the area.
+Muhammad carried out military expeditions in the area.
 The first was the Nejd Caravan Raid against the Quraysh, which took place in 624.
 The Meccans led by Safwan ibn Umayyah, who lived on trade, left in summer for Syria for their seasonal trade business.
-After Muhammad received intelligence about the Caravan's route, Muhammad ordered Zayd ibn Haritha to go after the Caravan, and they successfully raided it and captured 100,000 dirhams worth of booty.
+After Muhammad received intelligence about the Caravan's route, he ordered Zayd ibn Haritha to go after the Caravan, and they successfully raided it and captured 100,000 dirhams worth of booty.